Bobby Leonard: Color commentary

-Leonard returned to the Pacers in 1985 as a color commentator, first for television with Jerry Baker, then on radio with Mark Boyle on WFNI 1070 AM.
+Leonard returned to the Pacers in 1985 as a color commentator, first for television with Jerry Baker, then on radio with Mark Boyle on WIBC 1070 AM.
 His trademark phrase is "Boom, baby!" for a successful three-point field goal by a Pacers player.
-According to an interview Leonard gave to Carmel Monthly magazine,“BOOM BABY” was hatched when Leonard was coaching the Pacers in the seventh game of the semi-finals of the 1975 American Basketball Association (ABA) playoffs.
-Denver held a 2-point lead with seconds left, and the Pacers got the ball to George McGinnis in the low post for a potential tying basket.
-But McGinnis kicked the ball out to a wide-open Billy Keller in the far corner.
-Game, set, Boom Baby.
-“Billy drilled it, and I shouted “BOOM BABY,” Leonard recalled.
+Leonard first said the phrase in the aftermath of a playoff game where Billy Keller drained a three-point shot to win the game for Indiana.